oktadev/native-java-examples/README.md

 - Spring Boot: `docker run -p 8080:8080 demo:0.0.1-SNAPSHOT` (or `./target/demo` if you didn't use Docker)
 - Helidon: `./target/helidon`

 Please read [Build Native Java Apps with Micronaut, Quarkus, and Spring Boot][blog] for performance numbers and analysis.
+To see how Helidon compares, see [Build REST APIs and Native Java Apps with Helidon][blog-helidon].

 ## Links